-Our veteran team of Trial Lawyers Don Bush (37 years), Ken Lewis (36 years), John Cash Smith (47 years) and Chris Smith (16 years) are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+Our veteran team of Trial Lawyers Don Bush (38+ years) and Ken Lewis (37+ years) are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 Less than 3% of all Texas lawyers are board certified in personal injury trial law.
-Our lead environmental and cancer lawyer, Dale Hanks, has handled dozens of cancer cases over the last 29 years but is not board certified by the Texas Board of Legal Specialization in any specialty.
-Our appellate, local government, real estate, probate, wills, and office practice specialist, Andrew Culpepper, is not board certified.
-He formerly served as a briefing clerk for the 9th Court of Appeals in Beaumont and handles drafting and closings for local title companies and banks.
-Our newest attorney, Stephen Townsend, is in his third year of practice as one of our trial lawyers, has a computer/IT undergraduate degree, with almost two decades of law firm IT, mass document organization, and multimedia preparation and presentation work prior to law school.
+Our lead environmental and cancer lawyer, Dale Hanks, has handled dozens of cancer cases over the last 30+ years but is not board certified by the Texas Board of Legal Specialization in any specialty.
+Our newest attorney, Stephen Townsend, is in his fourth year of practice as one of our trial lawyers, has a computer/IT undergraduate degree and an MBA in business, with almost two decades of law firm IT, mass document organization, and multimedia preparation and presentation work prior to law school.
 He is not yet eligible for board certification in any specialty, but works diligently in all areas of litigation and heads Bush Lewis employment law work.
-As of February 2013, our firm's seven lawyers have a combined total of 177 years of law practice, averaging over 25 years experience each.
-Our four board certified trial lawyers average 34 years experience each.
+As of January 2015, our firm’s lawyers have a combined total of well over 100 years of law practice, averaging over 25 years experience each.
+Our two board certified trial lawyers average over 37 years experience each.

-Ken Lewis, Don Bush, and Jack Smith, the three senior lawyers at Bush Lewis, PLLC, have all been AV Preeminent® rated in the Martindale Hubbell Peer Review Ratings™ for over a decade.
+Both Ken Lewis and Don Bush, our two senior lawyers at Bush Lewis, PLLC, have both been AV Preeminent® rated in the Martindale Hubbell Peer Review Ratings™ for over a decade.
 Martindale Hubbell first listed a reliable lawyer in every American city in 1868 and has been rating all lawyers since 1896.
-Their ratings attest to what other lawyers and judges say about a lawyer's ethics and professional ability.
+Their ratings attest to what other lawyers and judges say about a lawyer’s ethics and professional ability.
 An AV rating is their highest possible rating.
-Bush Lewis, PLLC and its predecessor firms have been continuously received Martindale Hubbell's highest rating (AV) since 1992.
+Bush Lewis, PLLC and its predecessor firms have been continuously received Martindale Hubbell’s highest rating (AV) since 1992.

 Super Lawyer (SL)

-Bush Lewis, PLLC lawyers Ken Lewis, Don Bush, and Jack Smith have all been recognized as Super Lawyers in the area of plaintiff's personal injury law by superlawyers.com, a service of Thomson Reuters.
-These Super Lawyer selections specifically include Don Bush in 2007-2013, Ken Lewis in 2006-2009 and 2013, and Jack Smith in 2006 and 2010-2013.
-That same Thomson Reuters service selected Bush Lewis lawyer Chris Smith as a rising star among younger lawyers in 2006 and 2008-2009.
+Bush Lewis, PLLC lawyers Ken Lewis and Don Bush have both been recognized as Super Lawyers in the area of plaintiff’s personal injury law by superlawyers.com, a service of Thomson Reuters.
+These Super Lawyer selections specifically include Don Bush in 2007-2014 and Ken Lewis in 2006-2009 and 2013-2014.
 For over a decade, the publishers of Super Lawyers have been using a complex system of peer review and professional achievement markers, along with a system of checks and balances and safeguards to end up with an objective list of what it considers the top 5% of lawyers in the state.

 None of our lawyers have been disciplined (or even issued a warning or reprimand) for any unethical conduct.
 No legal negligence settlement has been paid or a judgment entered against any of our lawyers or our firm for legal malpractice.
 However, we maintain (and have always maintained) legal liability insurance to protect our clients should any of us ever make a mistake that causes injury to a client.
 We use redundant and sophisticated computer and paper systems with multiple checks and balances to assure we miss no mandatory deadlines in our cases.